JaronJCheung/PHI-696/Project-1/README.md

 (b) (A→(B∨C))∨(C→¬A) = **A ∨ ~A**

 According to this truth table, this sentence is a tautology.
-Thus, this sentence can be reduced to A ∨ ~C.
+Thus, this sentence can be reduced to A ∨ ~A.

 | A | B | C | ((¬A → B) ∨ ((A ∧ ¬C) → B)) |   |